Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Numerical Experiments: Details and Additional Results

 \textbf{Relative Root Mean Square Error (RMSE):} We scale our reported errors (in the plots) to make them more interpretable.
 We define the Relative (test) RMSE of an algorithm to be $\sqrt{MSE/NMSE} = \sqrt{\frac{\sum_{i=1}^{N_{\text{test}}} (y_i - \hat{y}_i)^2}{\sum_{i=1}^{N_{\text{test}}} (y_i - \widebar{y}_{\text{train}})^2}}$, where $NMSE$ (``Naiive Mean Square Error'') is the (test) MSE incurred by the non-private naiive predictor that predicts $y_i$ to be $\widebar{y}_{\text{train}}$, the average of the training labels, for all test data $i \in [N_{\text{test}}]$.
 Here $\hat{y}_i$ is the predicted label of the algorithm.
 Relative RMSE can be thought of as the Coefficient of Variation or Relative Standard Deviation of the predictions of the algorithm.
-Note that even though the naiive predictor is completely non-private and allowed to access the entire training data even when $M < N$ (violating the decentralized data principle of FL), the LDP FL algorithms still outperform this predictor for most values of $\epsilon$ (except for some experiments when $\epsilon \approx 0$), as evidenced by values of Relative RMSE being below $1$.
-For $\epsilon \approx 1$, LDP MB-SGD tends to outperform the naiive predictor by $30-40\%$.
+Note that even though the naiive predictor is completely non-private and allowed to access the entire training data even when $M < N$ (violating the decentralized data principle of FL), the ISRL-DP FL algorithms still outperform this predictor for most values of $\epsilon$ (except for some experiments when $\epsilon \approx 0$), as evidenced by values of Relative RMSE being below $1$.
+For $\epsilon \approx 1$, ISRL-DP MB-SGD tends to outperform the naiive predictor by $30-40\%$.

 \textbf{Additional experimental results: } In \cref{fig:linreg_supp plot} and \cref{fig:linreg_supp plot2}, we present results for experiments with additional settings of $N$ and $M$.
 We observe qualitatively similar behavior as in the plots presented in the main body of the paper.
-In particular, LDP MB-SGD continues to outperform LDP Local SGD in most tested setups/privacy levels (especially the high-privacy regime).
-On the other hand, for some settings of $M, N, K$, we observe that LDP Local SGD outperforms LDP MB-SGD as $\epsilon \to 3$ (e.g. \cref{fig:linreg_supp plot2}, and $N=M=3$).
-In general, we see that the utility impact of LDP is relatively insignificant for this problem when $\epsilon \approx 3$.
+In particular, ISRL-DP MB-SGD continues to outperform ISRL-DP Local SGD in most tested setups/privacy levels (especially the high-privacy regime).
+On the other hand, for some settings of $M, N, K$, we observe that ISRL-DP Local SGD outperforms ISRL-DP MB-SGD as $\epsilon \to 3$ (e.g. \cref{fig:linreg_supp plot2}, and $N=M=3$).
+In general, we see that the utility impact of ISRL-DP is relatively insignificant for this problem when $\epsilon \approx 3$.